EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * BACKGROUND: Just a basic sky with clouds.
 * MULTIPLE LANGUAGES: Still early but it uses a CSV file (Had to set to UTF 8 but fixed the mixing characters now) and you can switch between English and Portuguese.
 * OFF-SCREEN COMPANION INDICATOR/WAYPOINT: When the Companion is off-screen, an Astrolabe shows up pointing at their direction; It looks a bit off so far but i tried my best (And with tricky methods too).
-* LIVE SYSTEM (STILL WIP): Ideally, both characters share the lives meaning if one dies, so does the other; Besides a potential life system that could lead to a game-over screen, i also plan on making it so collecting a certain amount of coins adds a new life.
+* LIVE SYSTEM (STILL WIP): Ideally, both characters share the lives meaning if one dies, so does the other; Besides a potential life system that could lead to a game-over screen, i also plan on making it so collecting a certain amount of coins adds a new life; Still can't keep the values when a level changes.